 liberating youth and their families

-As with exclusionary school discipline, youth of color, including lesbian, gay, bisexual, questioning, gender nonconforming, and transgender youth of color, experience disproportionate arrest and incarceration rates.
-Ceres works with justice stakeholders to build bridges to success.
+People of color, including lesbian, gay, bisexual, questioning, gender nonconforming, and transgender people of color and immigrants, experience disproportionate arrest, detention, and incarceration rates.
+Ceres works with stakeholders to build alternatives to incarceration.
 The following project provides an example:

 2018 SOGIE Data Collection Project.
 Dr. Irvine is working with five justice systems across the country to collect sexual orientation, gender identity, and gender expression (SOGIE) data.
 We will then conduct data analysis that provides information that will be used to improve school and developmental outcomes for youth.